-Spectacular 17th century stone cottage for up to four people.
+Spectacular 17th century stone cottage for up to three people.
 Rustic-chic and quirky - it was once a home for pigeons!

 Please note that the minimum stay for this property is 2 nights